The Butterfly Collector by The Jam: Great B-Sides

 Although they were from the class of 1977, The Jam were never punk.
 They were often fast and frenetic, but they were 1960s revivalists, taking a healthy dollop of inspiration from 1960s acts, particularly The Who, and bringing back mod fashions.

-‘The Butterfly Collector’ is the b-side to the 1979 single ‘Strange Town’, and it was perhaps relegated to the b-side of the single because it owes a significant musical debt to another 1960s British act, The Kinks’ ‘Shangri La’.
+‘The Butterfly Collector’ is the b-side to the 1979 single ‘Strange Town’.
+It was perhaps relegated to the b-side of the single because it owes a significant musical debt to a song from another 1960s British act, The Kinks’ ‘Shangri La’.

-The Jam released a lot of great songs during a five year recording career – they’d already broken up by the time Weller turned 25 – but the b-side ‘The Butterfly Collector’ is a contender for my favourite Jam track.
+The Jam released a lot of great songs during a five-year recording career.
+They’d already broken up by the time Weller turned 25 – but the b-side ‘The Butterfly Collector’ is my favourite Jam track.

 The Butterfly Collector Lyrics